Plantar fasciitis: Differential diagnosis

 The differential diagnosis for heel pain is extensive and includes pathological entities including, but not limited to, the following: calcaneal stress fracture, septic arthritis, calcaneal bursitis, osteoarthritis, spinal stenosis involving the nerve roots of lumbar spinal nerve 5 (L5) or sacral spinal nerve 1 (S1), calcaneal fat pad syndrome, metastasized cancers from elsewhere in the body, hypothyroidism, gout, seronegative spondyloparthopathies such as reactive arthritis, ankylosing spondylitis, or rheumatoid arthritis (more likely if pain is present in both heels), plantar fascia rupture, and compression neuropathies such as tarsal tunnel syndrome or impingement of the medial calcaneal nerve.

-A determination about a diagnosis of plantar fasciitis can usually be made based on a person's medical history and physical examination.
+A determination about the diagnosis of plantar fasciitis can usually be made based on a person's medical history and physical examination.
 When a physician suspects a fracture, infection, or some other serious underlying condition, they may order an X-ray to investigate.
 X-rays are unnecessary to screen for plantar fasciitis for people who stand or walk a lot at work unless imaging is otherwise indicated.